liran-funaro/nestdict/README.md

-# nested_dict_fs
+# nesteddict

-Permanent Nested Dict via File System's Folders
+Permanent nested dict via file system's folders.

 This package allows storing permanent data on the drive via a hierarchical/nested dict-like API.
 The data will be stored as nested directories structure over the file system.